Updating Security Network IPS firmware to a specific version

-How do you update the Network IPS firmware to a version that is not the newest version?
+How do you update the Security Network IPS (GX) firmware to a version that is not the newest version?

-Things to consider prior to updating the Proventia Network IPS firmware:
+Things to consider before updating the Network IPS firmware:

 - It is recommended that the given release notes for the particular firmware version be read prior to installing any firmware updates.

-- Network traffic will not be inspected during the time of the firmware installation.
+- Network traffic is not inspected during the time of the firmware installation.
 Schedule a maintenance window as deemed appropriate.

 - The appliance will reboot after the firmware installation is complete.
-Network traffic flow may be briefly interrupted.
+Network traffic flow might be briefly interrupted.

 - Firmware updates are not cumulative.
 In other words, if a Network IPS is at firmware version 4.3 and being updated to version 4.6.1, firmware version 4.4, 4.5, and 4.6 must be installed before proceeding to 4.6.1.